metaroonlabs/scooby-doo-data-processor/README.md

-#
+# ScoobyDoo Data Processor
-ScoobyDoo Plot Splitter

-ScoobyDoo Plot Splitter is a Python project that processes CSV files containing plot collections of the ScoobyDoo franchise.
-It splits long plots into smaller chunks, inserting them into new rows with an appropriate naming format.
-It also has the option to remove non-breaking spaces (NBSP) from the texts.
+The ScoobyDoo Data Processor is a Python CLI project that processes CSV files containing plot collections of the ScoobyDoo franchise.
+Users can choose between two tasks: splitting long plots into smaller chunks or removing non-breaking spaces (NBSP) from the texts.
+The tool also provides an exit option.

 ## Installation